Iwo Jima Memorial

 Hello Saturday Long Runners!

-Want Something Shorter?
-Instead of heading onto the Bluemont Trail, take a right and go down Custis for about 9 miles instead of 12.
+Want Something Shorter?Instead of heading onto the Bluemont Trail, take a right on Glebe Road and follow Custis back to the park for about 9 miles instead of 12.
 Another way to cut off some distance and miss some of the hills is to turn at Lynn Street back into Rosslyn instead of going on the Mount Vernon Trail.
 This will also net you a little over 9 miles.

-Thirsty?
-The water fountains along the W&OD and Custis have been on all winter and it's a safe bet they'll stay that way.
+Thirsty?The water fountains along the W&OD and Custis generally stay on all winter and they're a dependable source for the morning.
 Check them out at the corner of the W&OD and Custis and along Custis right after Ballston!

 Happy Running!